Justin Bieber Rocks Rio With Epic Purpose Show: Parties With Pals, Pretty Female

 — Bieber Mania Brasil (@biebermaniasbra) March 30, 2017

-At one point during the sold-out show Justin told the audience, “Been an amazing crowd tonight, the energy is unbelievable.
+At one point during the sold-out show, Justin told the audience, “Been an amazing crowd tonight, the energy is unbelievable.
 Today has been one of the best nights of my life.”

 Then, at another poignant moment, the singer said, “Thank you, Brazil!
 I love my Beliebers!”